Aichi-Chang/SEI-Project-4/README.md

 ```

 - Try to learn new features whilst building the project.
-I spent a lot of time reading through the documentation and other developer's questions on Stack Overflow.
-It was good practice for me, but couldn't manage to complete them all on time.
+I spent a lot of time reading through the documentation and other developer's questions on Github and Stack Overflow.
+It is hard but a good practice for me to grow as a developer!
 - Outside of the assigned time frame, I have used some extra time for bug fixing.
 So time management is important.